Resurfaced clip of Anthony Bourdain sparks debate about treatment of ‘maids’

 A resurfaced clip of Anthony Bourdain on a trip to Singapore has sparked a debate on social media about the treatment of foreign domestic workers.

-The footage, which has gone viral on Twitter, was first released back in 2018 in an episode of the late celebrity chef’s food and travel show, Anthony Bourdain: Parts Unknown.
-In the clip, Bourdain could be seen eating with three locals in Singapore and talking to them about how many people in the country have maids.
+The footage, which has gone viral on Twitter, was first released in 2018 during an episode of the late celebrity chef’s food and travel show, Anthony Bourdain: Parts Unknown.
+In the clip, Bourdain could be seen eating with three locals in Singapore and talking about how many people in the country have maids.

 “Everybody’s got a maid, looking after their child at home,” one woman said.
 “So maids are kind of like the opiate of the masses.”